Fashinray/alx-react/0x09-react_redux_connectors_and_providers/README.md

-Rect redux connectors and providers
+React redux connectors and providers